 JOEMC is now offering a rebate of $300 for newly installed HPWH of 55 gallons or less.
 To be eligible for the rebate, the unit must be installed within the 90 days preceding the rebate application submission and in a home served by JOEMC.
 In addition, when replacing an existing unit with a new HPWH, the old water heater can’t have an efficiency factor greater than 0.90 and the unit must be completely disconnected from the home.

-Click here for more information, rebate requirements or to print a rebate application.
 All submitted applications must also include a proof of purchase (sales receipt or invoice) and a copy of the yellow EnergyGuide included with the system.